 “For everyday purchases on holiday, taking cash before you go will not only save time and hassle when you get there but it will actually save you money in the long run.
 These days every hotel, apartment and villa has a security box to keep your money and passports safe, so the risk of carrying cash is greatly reduced.”

-“To ensure the best rate of exchange it’s important to shop around to find the best deal before you get to the airport.
+the best deal before you get to the airport.
 A foreign currency specialist tends to offer significantly better rates than banks, tour operators and airport bureaux which all helps to save you money.”

-“At No1 Currency we pride ourselves on not only offering the best exchange rates but with nearly 300 outlets nationwide we can be found on nearly every high street in the UK, making No1 Currency the most convenient choice, offering the best rates every time.”
+every high street in the UK, making No1 Currency the most convenient choice, offering the best rates every time.”

 http://www.no1currency.com/